ozanMSFT/pytorch-wiki/Multiprocessing-Technical-Notes.md

 As soon as the daemon process is launched, it opens a socket connection with process `A`.
 When the socket connection dies, the daemon knows that `A` has died abruptly (possibly by a `SIGKILL`) and cleans up afterwards.

-After considering both the solutions thoroughly, we have implemented Solution 2 to solve this `SIGKILL` / cleanup problem.
+After considering both the solutions thoroughly, we have implemented both Solution 1 and Solution 2 to solve this `SIGKILL` / cleanup problem, and they can be switched at runtime.
+By default, you are set to Solution 1